Tag: Maria Eagle

 The below Parliamentary question was asked by Maria Eagle on 2015-12-14.

-To ask the Secretary of State for Defence, how many staff were employed at the Single Persons Accommodation Centre for the Ex-Services in each year since 2010.
+To ask the Secretary of State for Defence, what his Department’s expenditure was on the Single Persons Accommodation Centre for the Ex-Services in each year since 2010.

 Mark Lancaster